 The compiler does not warn for expressions that it does not attempt to optimize.
-For example, the compiler tries to evaluate 1/0, detects that it will cause an exception, and emits a warning.
-However, the compiler is silent about the similar expression, X/0, because of the variable in it.
-Thus, the compiler does not even try to evaluate and therefore it emits no warnings.
+For example, the compiler will emit a warning for 1/0 but not for X/0, because 1/0 is a constant expression that the compiler will attempt to evaluate.